December 8

 John's aunt Mimi did not like John going to Strawberry Fields, because she thought they would lead John astray.
 John liked going there because having lost his father and later his mother he felt a kinship to the lads.
 When John and his aunt would argue about his going he would often reply "What are they going to do, hang me?"
 Thus the line "nothing to get hung about."

-More on Lennon, on our forums external link A documentary external link on him
+More on Lennon, on our forums A documentary on him